Samagra-Development/docs/docs/Form Management Module.md

 ## FAQs

+**Q1 hat version of ODK Collect we are using?**<br/>
+We are using v1.26.1.

+**Q2 How can I upgrade the ODK Collect verion?**<br/>
+Please check this [link.](https://github.com/getodk/collect/releases).
+Download the latest version.
+Check the changes made in the latest release.
+Override the changes made in the latest versions.

-**Q1: My app crashes, due to permission exceptions.
-What should I do?**
+**Q2 My app crashes, due to permission exceptions.
+What should I do?**<br/>
 Please note that, storage permissions though have been asked from user at the launch of app, but when launching the form view, you will have to provide, microphone/location permissions, if your forms contain questions containing media/geo-location.
 Please refer the table below.

 | Permission | Reason                                                                                                          |